shreyabirthare/public_lab2/README.md

 quantity) in a persistent manner.
 Similar to the catalog service, we will just use a simple CSV or text file on disk as the persistent storage for the database.

 Like in the catalog service, you need to first design the interface exposed by your order service (i.e., a list of functions and their input/outputs).
-You can use any method for front-end to involke this interface (e.g., socket, RPC, RMI, REST HTTP).
+You can use any method for front-end to invoke this interface (e.g., socket, RPC, RMI, REST HTTP).
 Further, the order service should be threaded and should use synchronization when writing to the order database file.

 ### Client